 GitHub Source

 I recently took a detour exploring FM synthesis and MIDI parsers.
 FM waves, similar to that of generic DOS sound-card OPL waveforms, make for quite the neat little orchestra when fed directly to the sound-card through SDL2.
 The waveforms, mocking up various instruments like the piano, guitar, brass, and winds, are emulated by FM synthesizing either a triangle, sine, square, half triangle, or quarter sine waveform with another.
-An organ, for instance, may be synthesized as a half triangle modulated by that of a sine wave:
+Here I play Howard Shore’s Concerning Hobbits:

 static int16_t